 Jeans are my thing, I’m pretty cranky if I have to wear anything else, unless it’s a humid day in Pittsburgh, which it often is in the summer.
 I’m a Trader Joe’s groupie and love a good deal.
 My friends will tell you that I like to talk.
 A lot.
 And in detail… Has that come across here?

 I’m a Duquesne University alum and hold a Masters Degree in Occupational Therapy.
 I have primarily worked in the early intervention setting, which provides in-home therapy to children 0-3 years of age, but have also worked in outpatient and school settings with children up to 21 years old.
 I’ve also completed a variety of continuing education courses on children’s feeding skills.
-In part, those courses have shaped my clinical approach and strategies.
-Some of the information you find here is based on the S.O.S.
+In part, those courses haveshaped my clinical approach and strategies.
+Some of the information you find here are based on the S.O.S.
 (Sensory, Oral, Sequential) Approach to Feeding and Talk Tools.